 The firm received an AIA Virginia Merit Award for Consolidated Bank & Trust, a headquarters building located at First and Marshall Streets.
 It was the firm’s first signature commercial building.

 GNA renovated the Ironfronts, a post-bellum 1869 cast iron front building.
 This was the first large renovation project of a historic building undertaken in downtown Richmond under the Secretary of the Interior’s Standards for Historic Properties.
 The firm received an AIA Virginia Design Award for the project.

 An Award of Merit was given by the Winston-Salem Preservation Coalition for the Brookstown Mill Renovation and its contribution to the preservation of the heritage of Winston-Salem and Forsythe County.
 The firm also received an AIA Virginia Honor Award.

 During this decade, the firm received commissions for larger scaled projects and began major interior renovations and new tenant upfits.
-Becky Messer and Shelly Brady joined the firm to lead the interior design efforts.
+Becky Messer and Shelli Brady joined the firm to lead the interior design efforts.

 The firm's renovation of Monumental Church, a Richmond Landmark that is both architecturally and historically significant, won an award from Urban Design Magazine.
 The church is the sole survivor of a series of domed churches, and is the major surviving work in the Richmond area of architect, Robert Mills.

 Jim Glavé received the Presidential Design Award for his work on Maymont’s Japanese Gardens.
 The award was presented by first lady Nancy Reagan in the Rose Garden Ceremony at the White House.

 The firm completed the adaptive reuse of the 1893 Planters Bank Building to house the Virginia Retirement System Headquarters in Richmond.
 The project received an AIA Virginia Honor Award for its successful integration of a Richardson Romanesque bank structure with a modern office addition and 250-car garage.